diglungdig/QuietVR/README.md

 ## What is QuietVR

 QuietVR is an experimental demo of VR interaction via voice input.
 It connects audio recognition interfaces with Google’s newly introduced Poly Api.
+Here you can summon any 3D objects using your voice.

 ## Inspiration and Motivation